The holiday season has come and gone, and just like that - we are in a new year!

-Did you indulge a bit more than you may have wanted to?
+1. Did you indulge a bit more than you may have wanted to?

-Remember, it will not serve you any good to punish yourself for the choices you made.
+Are you feeling sluggish, bloated or mentally drained after a few too many days of indulging during the holidays?
+That’s okay!
+We all deserve to treat ourselves sometimes- whether that's to celebrate an occasion, or to help us through a difficult time.
+It does not serve you any good to punish yourself for the choices you made in the past.
 Instead, set your sights on what you can do now to help you get back on your feet.

 Not quite ready to introduce these strong flavoured foods?
 Try Hawthorn Berry Tea, which has been suggested to improve metabolism, improve energy and remove “gunk” that sticks to our intestines over the years.
 It is recommended that you drink this tea after a meal.1

-Is there any part of the holidays you would want to change next year?
+2. Is there any part of the holidays you would want to change next year?

 Holiday traditions.
 While they can be great, this may not always be the case.
 In fact, some traditions may be detrimental to your mental health journey, making you feel anxious or uncomfortable.

 Take a minute to reflect on the holiday traditions in your life.

 Do any of them evoke any form of negative emotion?
 If so, take some time to write down why.
 It is important to do so while these emotions are still fresh in your mind.
 If you can, try and pinpoint what it is about these traditions that makes you feel negativity.
 Then, brainstorm ways you can adjust these traditions to suit your needs.
 Or, it is okay to break the tradition completely.
 I know this may sound difficult, but remember…just because you have done something many times before, doesn’t mean you have to continue doing it if you don’t enjoy it.
 Have fun making new traditions for next year!

 3. Did you stay off social media the best you could?